gnpretorius/simple-validator/README.md

         }).WithMessage("Name cannot contain bob");
 ```

 Each of the messages are added to an Error collection within the validator object.
 It also has a ```IsValid``` property.
-The validation is done as the method is called, which means you can stagger the validation is needed e.g.
+The validation is done as the method is called, which means you can stagger the validation if needed e.g.

 ```
 string name = "Gordon";